36kbCertifiedDumb/cli-website/README.md

 (ABOSOLUTELY NOT illegal thing i just simple to coding thing html,css, <br>
 "less javascript for sites performance"<br>
 <br>
-for old schools 90s internet things commons sense. but if i do that on Modern Internet for this<br>
+for old schools 90s internet things commons sense. <br>
+but if i do that on Modern Internet for this<br>
 something wrong or happend... i acutally so smol artist tbh...<br>
 i wonder why, should i eat something delicious? x.x)<br>
 <br>